NCEAS/vegbank2/helm/docs/API_AUTHORIZATION.md

 #### Using `@require_scope(scope)`

-Protects an endpoint to require a specific scope:
+Protects an endpoint to require a valid token and a specific scope:

 ```python
 from vegbank.auth import require_scope, SCOPE_CONTRIBUTOR, SCOPE_ADMIN